motormax/skelett/README.md

 Before reporting an issue (e.g. bug, enhacement, feature), check the currently [open issues](https://github.com/motormax/skelett/issues) to make sure that you are not creating a duplicate.

-Before reporting a bug, please make sure that Skelett is really the cause of the problem.
+Before reporting a bug, please make sure that Skelett is actually the cause of the problem.

 When reporting an issue, please provide as much context as possible.
 Thank you for your contribution.